The best 3 things you need for sand recovery

 This video shows how the famous Big Red dune can be ascended at at a crawl:

 And this one shows how to get yourself off a beach just by dropping tyre pressures.

 Oh and don’t forget a compressor to re-inflate the tyres!

 Shovelling sand out of the way when bogged, or creating ramps for your wheels is critical for sand recovery.
-Now a skilled driver won’t dig in too far, but neverthless, shovels are essential and particuarly if you’re going to use the next bit of kit.
+Now a skilled driver won’t dig in too far, but nevertheless, shovels are essential.
+Here’s a shovel-only recovery:

 3. Four traction ramps

 Reducing tyre pressures massively increases the tyre’s footprint…and a traction ramp is kind of like reducing pressure so you’ve got 30 tyres supporting the car not four, and better traction too!
 Here’s how to use traction ramps: